ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

     }'
 ```

-More information is in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl).
+For more information, see the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl).